AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-android/overview.md

 :::note

-Please note that some AdGuard VPN features are disabled in *Compatibility mode*: DNS server selection, Kill Switch and Auto-protection.
+Some AdGuard VPN features are disabled in *Compatibility mode*: DNS server selection, Kill Switch and Auto-protection.
 Also, to manage application tunneling you should open AdGuard Ad Blocker application.

 :::